jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CX 57B Amounts derived during periods covered by calculation methods
 When this section applies
-(1) This section applies when a person derives an amount, that is not FIF income from an attributing interest in a FIF or a dividend to which section CD 36(4) (Foreign investment fund income) applies, in a period for which they have used a calculation method referred to in section EX 59(1) (Codes: comparative value method, deemed rate of return method, fair dividend rate method, and cost method) to calculate their FIF income or loss.
+(1) This section applies when a person derives an amount, that is not FIF income from an attributing interest in a FIF or a dividend to which section CD 36(4) (Foreign investment fund income) applies, in a period for which they have used a calculation method referred to in section EX 59(1) (Codes: comparative value method, deemed rate of return method, fair dividend rate method, cost method, and revenue account method) to calculate their FIF income or loss.
 Excluded income
 (2) The amount derived is excluded income of the person.